CupKido/Hokku-Discord-Bots/README.md

   In this case - contains functionallity for the game Minesweeper. just attach an instance as a view to any message, and youll be presented with an interactinve game board, that lets you play the game!

-  ## DB instance
+  ## DB instances
-  the db_instance is a module that contains different classes for using the DB in an easy way.
+  the db_instances is a module that contains different classes for using the DB in an easy way.

   Few of the items inside it are:
   * General_DB_Names : Enum - contains a few commonly used names for collections, that features could share.
   * DB_Methods : Enum - Contains the DB interfaces options, currently supports:
     * Json
     * MongoDB
+    * DynamicDB
   * DB_instance : class - an abstract class for db instances
+  * collection_instance : class - an abstract class for collection instances
+  * item_instance : class - represents an item inside a collection.
   * MongoDB_instance : class (inherits DB_instance) - used to connect to a MongoDB Database, parameters are:
     * db_name : str
     * connection_string=None : str
   * JsonDB_instance : class (inherits DB_instance) - used to maintain a Json database, parameters are:
     * db_name : str
     * location=None : str
-  * item_instance : class - represents an item inside a collection.
+  * DynamicDB : class (inherits DB_instance) - used to maintain a variables based Databse, parameters are:
+    * db_name : str
   * DB_factory : function - for getting a DB_instance based on parameters, which are:
     * db_name : str
     * DB_Method : DB_Methods
     * uri : str - either connection string for MongoDB or location for Json
+  * transfer_DB : function - for transfering all data between two DBs, parameters:
+    * from_db : DB_instance
+    * to_db : DB_instance
+    * overwrite : bool (optional)
+    * delete_from_db : bool (optional)

 # Useful Links